 If you experience a dispute at work and cannot resolve it, you may wish to make a claim to an employment tribunal.

 Seeking advice from our employment law team before, or at an early stage in, proceedings will ensure your case is prepared correctly and you are represented fairly.
 We will discuss the possible outcomes of your case and give you an idea of the range of compensation you might get if you win your case in the tribunal.

 Our lawyers may recommend other alternatives routes to resolving your employment dispute.
 We can negotiate on your behalf to help try and settle your claim with your employer, agreeing on terms before proceeding to the tribunal hearing.

-Some employers may agree an outcome through a Settlement agreement.
-This agreement usually says that you agree not to take your case to the employment tribunal, and your employer agrees to pay you compensation.
+Some employers may agree an outcome through a Settlement Agreement.
+This agreement usually requires that you agree not to take your case to the employment tribunal, and your employer agrees to pay you compensation.